Arnold Koller

 Arnold Koller (/kɒllər/; koll-ər born 29 August 1933) is a Swiss professor and politician.
 He served as a member of the Federal Council from 1987 to 1999 for the Christian Democratic People's Party (CVP).
 Koller previously served as a member of the National Council from 1971 to 1986.
 He did also serve two terms of the as President of the Swiss Confederation in 1990 and 1997.
 He is primarily known for Lex Koller, a Swiss Federal Act on Acquisitions of Real Estate by Persons Abroad, which he initiated.

 Early life and education

 Koller was born 29 August 1933 in St. Gallen, Switzerland, the oldest of five children, to Alois Arnold Koller and Genoveva (née Brülisauer).
 His father was an organist and elementary school teacher while his mother was a homemaker.
 He attended schools in Appenzell.
 Until 1957, Koller studied Economics in St. Gallen and then until 1959 Jurisprudence at the University of Fribourg and the University of California, Berkeley.
 He received a Licentiate degree in both majors.
-He received his PhD from the University of Fribourg 1966 respectively 1971.
+His doctoral dissertation and habilitation from the University of Fribourg were respectively accepted in 1966 and 1971.